varunyelchur/EV-Charging-Station-Optimization/README.md

 Open Charge Map dataset of global electric vehicle charging station data, specifically the latitude and longitude of the stations. https://openchargemap.org/site : https://github.com/openchargemap/ocm-data

 Tools:
-We will use C++, Clion, and Github in our project, for the UI maybe SFML.
+We will use Python, Pycharm, and Github in our project, for the UI maybe SFML.

 Visuals